-So when I spied Charentais Melon & Venus Grapes with Torn Prosciutto, Pistachios, Lemon Yogurt, Goat Cheese & Mint this past week on the lunch menu at Wildwood Restaurant in Portland, I had to try it.
+So when I spied Charentais Melon & Venus Grapes with Torn Prosciutto, Pistachios, Lemon Yogurt, Goat Cheese & Mint many moons ago on the lunch menu at Wildwood Restaurant in Portland, I had to try it.

 It was delicious of course and ripe for riffing.

 My rendition swaps the grapes for perfect Northwest blackberries and ups the flavor a notch by including Blackberry Lime Syrup with Star Anise.
 I couldn’t detect the goat cheese in the Wildwood original, but you will definitely taste it in the Yogurt Chevre Dressing here.

 A deep bow of appreciation to Chef Dustin Clark for his unflagging creativity, which is a constant source of inspiration.
 He is one of the reasons Portland Oregon is such a great place to live and eat.

 This gorgeous, end-of-summer salad will keep your taste buds at full alert from first to last bite.
 You might even lick the plate.
 It’s a simple salad really, especially if you make the blackberry sauce and yogurt dressing ahead.
 And because it is simple, it depends critically on perfect melon and blackberries, which are easy to find in Northwest farmers markets right now.